Namejoao46/Namejoao46/README.en.md

 ---

 💻 I'm a passionate developer who loves technology and continuous learning.
 Currently focused on fullstack development, exploring both front-end and back-end technologies.

+-🎓 Student of Systems Analysis and Development at UCB.
+-💼 Passionate about technology and software development.
+-🚀 Seeking opportunities to grow and contribute to challenging projects.

 ---